-Group underlying profit after tax (pre AASB16) of \$209.7m was broadly in line with the prior year (FY19: \$210.3m).
-Underlying earnings per share (pre AASB16) increased 1.8% to 23.0 cents reflecting the benefit of the Company's share buy-back in FY19.
+Group underlying profit after tax of \$209.7m was broadly in line with the prior year.
+Underlying earnings per share however increased 1.8% to 23.0 cents, reflecting the benefit of the Company's share buy-back in FY19.